kjaffel/CPEanalyzer/README.md

 Cluster Parameter Estimator: algorithm used to determine the position and errors of the CMS Pixel and Strip clusters .
 Method used from CMSSW - StripCPEfromTrackAngle; Takes the track angle estimate into account when applying the Lorentz angle and back plane correction, and uses a resolution parameterization as a function of the expected cluster width.

-This repositry is based on [Hit resolution repositry](https://gitlab.cern.ch/coldham/hitresolutionproject/-/tree/master) and large part of the code have been re-used for CPE studies purpose on the top of [CPEanalayser](https://github.com/delaere/cmssw/tree/CPE_from-CMSSW_10_6_2/UserCode/CPEanalyzer)!
+This repository is based on [Hit resolution repository](https://gitlab.cern.ch/coldham/hitresolutionproject/-/tree/master) and large part of the code have been re-used for CPE studies purpose on the top of [CPEanalayser](https://github.com/delaere/cmssw/tree/CPE_from-CMSSW_10_6_2/UserCode/CPEanalyzer)!
 ## Recipe for your favorite CMSSW version:[current cmssw working version : 11_3_0]
 ```bash
  cmsrel CMSSW_11_3_0